Now let's talk about the animals produced by Tennessee's farms. They are known as livestock.

 Now let's see if you have been paying attention.

-Click here to take a test on the entire Basic Geography section.
+Click here to take an interactive quiz on the entire Basic Geography section.